 Many studies have shown that a baby’s milk intake does not change much between the age of 1 to 6 months.
-Your body is so phenomenal that it actually changes the composition and quantity (amount of calories) of your breast milk according to your baby’s needs.
-The bigger your baby gets, the more calories he/she will need, but don't worry, your body will take care of that.
+Your body is so phenomenal that it changes your breast milk's composition and quantity (amount of calories) according to your baby’s needs.
+The bigger your baby gets, the more calories they will need, but don't worry; your body will take care of that.

 The following table is only a guide.
 Never force your baby to finish a bottle.
 Let them take the lead.

-Remember this is only a guide.
+Remember, this is only a guide.
 Feed on demand!
-Your baby is different and will tell you when he/she wants more or when he/she has had enough.
+Your baby is different and will tell you when they want more or have had enough.

 An informative article by WHO: Nutrient adequacy of exclusively breastfeeding for the first six months of life (free online PDF)